ece362-purdue/proton-labs/lab2-interrupts/README.md

 ```

 You can then type `help` to learn what commands you can use to test a certain subroutine.
 You will use this to demo your implementation and wiring to the TAs.

+> [!IMPORTANT]
+> For this lab, we'll use the ARM Cortex-M33 cores on the microcontroller, since it is more relevant to the lecture.
+Your project is already configured to do this.
+This is important to note for step 2.

 ### Step 0.2: Read about interrupts